 I feel fortunate to have lived in the Rocky Mountain Trench for over 30 years and have been able to play and work in my front-yard, the Rocky Mountains and my backyard, the Purcell Mountains.
 My history with Wildsight is as old as the organization.
 As a founding member, I have been a proud supporter for many years.
 I have worked on many campaigns but am most proud of the Purcell Wilderness Conservancy campaign successes.

 Baiba Morrow has navigated much of her working life as a freelance writer, photographer, and dabbler in documentary film making.
-In partnership with her husband, Pat Morrow, she has travelled the mountain world extensively, especially the Himalayan region.
-She is particularly proud of their 2005 award-winning documentary, The Magic Mountain, which was shot in Ladakh, in northern India.
+In partnership with her husband, Pat Morrow, she has travelled and explored the mountain world, especially the Himalayan region, and found inspiration from ancient cultures.
+Since moving back to the East Kootenay in 2007, Baiba continues to find joy in her community, the mountains, and her garden.

 Born and raised in rural west central Minnesota, Jim graduated from the University of Minnesota School of Forestry in 1969, married Sandy and headed west.
 Over the following 30 years he worked various industry and government positions from Prince George and Burns Lake, to Creston and Vernon and back to Creston again.
 Throughout most of this experience Jim was fortunate to work with people who “saw the forest through the trees.”